nulldowntime/cron_parser/README.md

 ## Setting up

 No external (non-standard) packages are used.
-As long as go is installed it should be possible to compile and/or run this utility. go.mod is provided to be able to use this outside of go path, although it uses a fake module path.
+As long as go is installed it should be possible to compile and/or run this utility. go.mod is provided to be able to use this outside of go path.

 ### Run in DEV

-go run parse_cron.go "*/15 0 1,15 * 1-5 /usr/bin/find"
+`go run parse_cron.go "*/15 0 1,15 * 1-5 /usr/bin/find"`

 ### Build

-go build -o parse_cron
+`go build -o parse_cron`

 ### Run binary

-./parse_cron "*/15 0 1,15 * 1-5 /usr/bin/find"
+`./parse_cron "*/15 0 1,15 * 1-5 /usr/bin/find"`

+## Tests

+For now only the parseCronLine is tested with valid an invalid input lines.
+Please see parse_cron_test.go for details.

+### Run tests

+`go test`

 ## Caveats/Missing features